Jarrettgohh/Personal-Website/README.md

 # TECHNOLOGY USED

-React Js is used for the frontend, while Node Js hosted with AWS Amplify is used for the backend.
-Bootstrap is used for the HTML & CSS designs.
+React Js is used for the frontend with Bootstrap being used for the HTML & CSS designs.

 # FEEDBACKS

 I would love & appreciate any feedbacks or improvements that could be made to my website; be it the design or code based.
 Thank You!

-# FEATURES TO ADD

-Source code and example for 'Mini Games' project.

 # CURRENT ISSUES